saikrishna321/nakal_java/README.md

 ```

-Now, execute your test by passing env variable NAKAL_MODE=build to build the baseline images.
+1. Now, execute your test by passing env variable NAKAL_MODE=build to build the baseline images.
 All baseline images will be stored in baseline_images folder in current directory

-once baseline is built, next execution onwards, start using environment variable NAKAL_MODE=compare to compare against baseline.
+2. Once baseline is built, next execution onwards, start using environment variable NAKAL_MODE=compare to compare against baseline.
 any difference will be put in the same directory with image file named "difference_current_screen_name.png"

 All image masks should and be stored at /ios/mask-images/fileName.png image mask should be saved.(mask images with transparent background has been created using gimp tool- eg:https://github.com/saikrishna321/nakal_java/tree/master/android/mask_images)